gunjitsinha/PL-Match-Predictor/README.md

 The data was pulled from [this Kaggle page](https://www.kaggle.com/datasets/mhmdkardosha/premier-league-matches/data).

-The project contains two models trained on the said data:
+The project contains the following models trained on the said data:
   - Random forest
   - Decision tree